cse110-sp24-group32/cse110-sp24-group32/admin/team.md

 - ## **Arjun Varshney**:
   Hi, my name is Arjun Varshney and I'm a junior pursuing a Math-CS major with a data science minor.
 I'm one of the dev in team 32.
 In my free time, I usually cook, watch netflix or play football.
 Here is my Github page: [Arjun's profile](https://github.com/avarshney15)

+- ## **Arjun Kohli**:
+  Hi, my name is Arjun Kohli and I'm a second year majoring in computer science.
+I am one of the team developers.
+I like to sing, do theatre, cook and watch films.
+Here is my github page: [Arjun Kohli's profile](https://github.com/a2kohli)